 - BAAs for any vendors that touch PHI (telephony, STT, TTS, hosting, logging)

-Step-by-Step: Build a HIPAA-Ready AI Voice Agent with Dograh AI
+Step-by-Step Guide to Building a HIPAA-Ready AI Voice Agent with Dograh AI

 This is the practical build section.
 We will focus on a safe, high-ROI workflow and a HIPAA-ready architecture pattern.